 Lending money to loved ones is risky and doesn’t always end well, which is why it’s better to find other ways to help family with money problems!
-If you’re constantly struggling with your family’s money problems and don’t know what to do, read Emotional Blackmail: When the People in Your Life Use Fear, Obligation, and Guilt to Manipulate You.
+If you’re constantly struggling with finances and don’t know what to do, read How to Deal With Your Money Problems.
 It’ll help you set boundaries — which I talk about below.

 And, read on for six ways to help family members who are in debt or have other money problems…